reservoirinvest/options/README.md

 # Symbol `States` with colours.

+- 'unreaped' : A naked call or put option that doesn't have an open order to reap. [light-yellow]
+- 'uncovered': Ticker position present but with no covered call or put option and without any option open orders supporting it [yellow]

 - 'unsowed': No orders sown.
 No existing position. [white]
 - 'orphaned' : A long call or put option (positive) position that doesn't have an underlying position. [grey]

 - 'perfect': Ticker position present that is both covered and protected (or) Option position that is with a reap order. [green]

-- 'uncovered': Ticker position present but with no covered call or put option and without any option open orders supporting it [yellow]
 - 'unprotected': Ticker position present but with no protective call or put option and without any option open orders [light-red]
 - 'imperfect': Ticker position present that has no cover or protection options and without any option open orders [purple]